 This is to be achieved through an Article 4 Direction made on 25 February 2015.

 The government has introduced a new type of community-led plan.
 Communities now have the right to produce a neighbourhood plan, setting out policies on the development and use of land in a parish or neighbourhood area.
 These plans are to be led by parish or town councils or neighbourhood forums, with the involvement of local stakeholder groups.

-Neighbourhood plans can be used to promote more housing and infrastructure development in an area than is proposed in the city council’s Local Plan.
+Neighbourhood plans can be used to promote more housing and infrastructure development in areas proposed in the Local Plan.
 It cannot be used as a tool to stop development taking place.

-Further information and advice about neighbourhood plans can be found on the government’s Planning Portal.
+Further information and advice can be found on the Planning Portal.

 Bridge Parish Council has submitted an application to prepare a neighbourhood plan for the Parish of Bridge.
 The parish council considers that the area to which the application relates is appropriate to be designated as the plan area because it encompasses the parish of Bridge.

 We are required to publicise this area application for a period of six weeks.